Bubblin-Superbooks/we/interim/prepared.markdown

 "No."

 "No?
-But why not, since you .
+But why not, since you…"

-."
+---

+### RECORD THIRTY-FIVE

-RECORD THIRTY-FIVE Her lower lip turned out like the lip of that boy and her fac…  tears were running down her cheeks.
+Her lower lip turned out like the lip of that boy and her fac…  tears were running down her cheeks.

 "Becaus…… as afraid that if I did you migh…